SECRET-GUEST/tiny-scripts/Bash/crypto mining/README.md

-By following these steps, you'll be able to mine Bitcoin, back up your wallet, create a mining address, and make transactions from your Raspberry Pi 4.
+By following these steps, you'll be able to mine Bitcoin, back up your wallet, create a mining address, and make transactions from your Raspberry Pi.

 If you're looking for more detailed information or video tutorials, there are several available links, such as [this one on YouTube](https://www.youtube.com/watch?v=8lIvwwMGlsM) that might be helpful.